ranawareviraj/itis-5180-mad/Week04/README.md

 ### Use view binding in activities
 To set up an instance of the binding class for use with an activity, perform the following steps in the activity's onCreate() method:

     Step 1.
 Call the static inflate() method to create an instance of the binding class for the activity to use.
     Step 2.
-Get a reference to the root view by calling the getRoot() method and Pass it to setContentView() to make it the active view on the screen.
+Get a reference to the root view by calling the getRoot() method Step 3.
+Pass it to setContentView() to make it the active view on the screen.

  ```
     private MainActivityBinding binding;